METRIX IAP

 Why the Gap Exists

 Non-control ads (New Sales Ad $223, engagement $318, catalog $0 purchases) drag the blended number up by 29%.
-The APEX-C01 engine is healthy.
+The DC02 engine is healthy.
 The fix: eliminate waste spend.

 ✕